turingschool/backend-curriculum-site/module3/projects/apicurious.md

 * Mimic the interface functionality of one online service from the list below.
 * Consume an external API to get real data and interact with a third-party service.

-The authoritative project requirements will be created and maintained in collaboration with your client through meetings and your project management tool.
-This means that the requirements for you could differ significantly from other projects.

 ## <a name="available-apis"></a> Available APIs

 To start, you need to select an API to work with.
 We've selected the following list of applications for their well-documented public APIs, and relatively straightforward UI's.